pr4deepr/human-eval-bia/test_cases/readme.md

 * [subtract_background_tophat](subtract_background_tophat.ipynb):
     Applies a top-hat filter with a given radius to an image provided as numpy array with dark background (low values) and bright foreground (high values).
-The resulting background-subtracted image is returned as numpy array.
+The resulting background-subtracted image is returned as numpy array.Use scikit image library.

 * [sum_images](sum_images.ipynb):